SELECTION OF QUESTIONS AND ANSWERS

 But if you use the same “Pushing Mountain” exercise to generate an energy flow, which is the essence of chi kung, and increase the amount of energy substantially, you develop internal force.
 You can use the internal force to break a brick, for example, without ever having to hit a sandbag.

 If you perform a kungfu set, like Four Gates, for example, as external kungfu, you will be unable to develop internal force.
 But if you employ the same kungfu set to generate an energy flow, and increase the energy substantially, you will develop internal force.
-When you spar with other people, they may complain that your arms are powerful, without you having to hit any wooden dummy.
+When you spar with the people, they may complain that your arms are powerful, without you having to hit any wooden dummy.

 Why is internal force so important in your school?